xiaohong999/react-pdf-test/README.md

         selectedDoc: state.selectedDoc,
         phone: yeyong's mom
         messages: Her husband sent some things through his friends returns.
 She has to receive it at Thursday or Friday.
 1. Give the things list.
 2. His friends took a microwave oven at this time.
 (We are not sure the oven is allowed to pass or not).
 So let her ask them if the oven is allowed.
+        phone: my wife
+        messages: Give me the piano spec what her is gonna buy.
+I already bought a board bike for son.
+How about I buy a bike (2 rings) for son?
+How about I buy a microwave oven?
     }
 }